 Your Water System

 Cal Water has provided high-quality water utility services in the community of Westlake Village in Thousand Oaks since 1983.
 To meet the needs of our customers, we purchase surface water from the Metropolitan Water District of Southern California (MWD) through Calleguas Municipal Water District.
 Our system includes 105 miles of pipeline, six storage tanks, and 23 booster pumps.

 Our company-wide water quality assurance program includes vigilant monitoring throughout our systems and testing at our state-of-the-art laboratory.
 Additionally, we proactively maintain and upgrade our facilities to ensure a reliable, high-quality supply.
-In 2019, we installed 6,500 feet of 16" ductile iron pipe allowing us to move water from one side of the 101 Freeway to the other.
-We also installed 800 feet of new PVC and added a new hydrant to allow us to move water from two water zones.
-A new VFD pump drive was installed as backup for a station.
+In 2020, we installed 1,620 feet of new water main, installed new earthquake retrofits at a critical tank site, and replaced two large meters.

 If you have any questions, suggestions, or concerns, please contact our local Customer Center, either by phone at (805) 497-2757 or through the Contact Us page.